ashrcho/ChurnProject/README.md

 # Telecoms Churn Analysis
 ### 📍 Overview
-In this project I build a predictive churn model for a Telecommunications company using Python and create an interactive Tableau dashboard for intuitive insights.
+In this project I build a predictive churn model for a Telecommunications company using Python.

 #### <ins>Problem Statement<ins>

 Retaining existing customers is more cost-effective than acquiring new ones.
 With this project my aim is to provide insights that help with customer retention efforts by:
 - Understanding churn drivers
 - Building a predictive model with Decision-Tree-Classifier
-- Visualizing insights for business decisions as a dashboard in Tableau
 ### 📖 Context
 #### <ins>Churn<ins>
 Churn or churn rate according to Investopedia is the "**rate at which customers stop doing business with an entity.**" Understanding how churn affects your business is crucial.
 Good customer retention strategy starts with understanding: